 Zlatan Ibrahimovic, Los Angeles Galaxy (+375) –

 Dismiss the Zlatan at your own risk.
-The Galaxy was able to convince Ibrahimovic – a serial title winner at nearly every stop in his standout career – to return for one more season to try and help the Galaxy win a record sixth MLS Cup.
+The Galaxy was able to convince Ibrahimovic – a serial title winner at nearly every stop in his standout career – to return for one more season to try and help the Galaxy win a record sixth MLS Cup, much to the thrill of fans of CA online sports betting.
 Ibrahimovic had 22 goals in just 27 matches and had an impressive 0.923 goals per 90 minutes.
 If the 37-year-old can stay healthy and in the thick of a playoff race, the one-time Sweden international can definitely win the Golden Boot.

 Bradley Wright Phillips, New York Red Bulls (+450) –

 Martinez broke the single-season record Wright-Phillips had set five years ago with 27 goals in 2013, and the 34-year-old has put together an impressive career in the U.S with 113 goals in five seasons.
 Wright-Phillips had 20 goals last season, and like Ibrahimovic, is in the latter stages of his career.
 But NYRB is one of the best teams in MLS, and their style will allow Wright-Phillips to poach some cheap goals and keep on climbing the all-time scoring charts.

 Wayne Rooney, D.C.
 United (+550) –